What is a web check?

 A web check is used to ensure that end users can interact with web applications efficiently.
+An HTTP(S) check, also known as a header check, monitors web server response times and status codes for a domain.
+You can check your website’s status and make sure your web server is up and responding from many different locations.
 In Constellix, you have the ability to customize your own Web Checks.
 We’ll go over all of those options in this article, plus a few tips to make your job easier.

 1. Web Check